More definitions of ACTDefinition of ACT in:

 - I have more faith in the ability of the general public to act for the greater good in the face of a crisis.

-- 1.3 (act for/on behalf of) Represent (someone) on a contractual, legal, or paid basis: he chose a solicitor to act for himMore example sentences
+- 1.3 (act for/on behalf of) Represent (someone) on a contractual, legal, or paid basis: he chose an attorney to act for himMore example sentences

 - According to the new regulations, a representative who acts on behalf of visa-seekers must be authorised and could be an immigration consultant with good standing in the Canadian Society of Immigration Consultants.